Import Documentation Requirements: Germany Edition

 - The person whom the shipping company or responsible party are acting for

 In Germany, the Summary Declaration is made available as a form that the customs officials hand over.
-In specific cases, if customs officials feel that a comparable document has all the information that they require in a Summary Declaration, they may waive this requirement.
+In specific cases, if customs officials feel that a similar document has all the information that they require in a Summary Declaration, they may waive this requirement.

 This invoice generally has: